anubhavde/symmetrical-goggles/README.md

 .
 ├── aicrowd.json           # Submission meta information like your username
-├── apt.txt                # Packages to be installed inside docker image ├── data                   # The downloaded dataset, the path to directory is also available as `DATASET_LOCATION` env variable
-├── requirements.txt       # Python packages to be installed
-├── test.py                # IMPORTANT: Your testing/inference phase code, must be derived from AirbornePredictor (example in test.py)
+├── apt.txt                # Packages to be installed inside docker image ├── data                   # Your local dataset copy, you don't need to upload it (read DATASET.md) ├── requirements.txt       # Python packages to be installed ├── test.py                # IMPORTANT: Your testing/inference phase code, must be derived from AirbornePredictor (example in test.py)
 └── utility                # The utility scripts to provide smoother experience to you.